Monday, 28 December 2015

 Sunday, 13 September 2015

-Consumption of Goods and Services and its effects on economy
+Basic Economic Activities: Consumption of Goods and Services, Limitations and Bad Effects on Economy

-Every consumption does not lead to immediate satisfaction of needs.
+Not every consumption leads to immediate satisfaction of wants.

-• Some portion of the consumption adds to storage and future utilisation of those goods.
-For example purchasing a bag of rice and other monthly or weekly purchases.
+• A portion of consumption adds to storage and future utilisation of those goods.
+For example, purchasing a bag of rice and other monthly or weekly purchases.
 These items are consumed throughout the month or week.

-• Some items of consumption are used for longer durations of life like electronic goods, furniture and other equipments which are utilised for years.
+• Some items of consumption are used for longer periods of life, like electronic goods, furniture, and other equipment which are utilised for years.

 Limitations of Consumption

-There can be some limitations to consumption as it is dependent on other circumstances that are inter linked with it.
+There are some limitations to consumption as it is dependent on other circumstances that are interlinked with it.

 • An individual's income determines his consumption.
-As the income is limited in nature for any one person, he can spend only a certain amount of money to purchase things or services.
-So, his consumption is limited according to his income.
+Because income is limited for any one person, he can spend only a certain amount of money to purchase goods or services.
+So, his consumption is limited by his income.

-• Availability of goods also determines or affects consumption function.
-You may be wanting to buy something, but it is not available in your region or presently not there in stock.
+• The availability of goods also determines or affects the consumption function.
+You may want to buy something, but it is not available in your region or is not in stock.
 So, you are unable to buy it and should look at other options or go without it.

-• Ignorance of knowledge also affects consumption, as you are unaware of some goods in market and so do not think of purchasing them.
+• Ignorance of knowledge also affects consumption, as you are unaware of some goods in the market and so do not consider purchasing them.

-Consumption, if uncontrolled, can lead to many worst situations of economy.
+Consumption, if uncontrolled, can lead to many worst situations in the economy.

-• Consumption makes goods and services out of stock sometimes.
+• Consumption can leave goods and services out of stock at times.

-• Consumption can dry up the resources of economy thereby depriving the future generations of their resources.
+• Consumption can deplete the economy's resources, thereby depriving future generations of them.

-• Consumption can make governments depend upon other countries for goods and resources thereby tilting the balance of payments position negatively.
+• Consumption can make governments depend on other countries for goods and resources, thereby tilting the balance of payments position negatively.

 Wednesday, 26 August 2015

-Distribution also is considered as one major economic activity in addition to the three basic economic activities.
-It is the activity that comes after production and its job is to distribute the goods and services that have been produced during the period to their points of consumption.
-Goods produced does not get consumed in the local market of your region itself when productions are on large scales.
-So, the goods need to be transported to all corners of the market depending upon their requirements.
+So, they need to be transported to all corners of the market depending upon their requirements.
 First of all, you may need to create awareness in the market about your produce so that people come to know of it and demand it for their requirements.
 This involves publicity and advertisement.
-Then, you need the transporting facilities and storage facilities also for the goods till they get consumed.
+Then, you need transportation and storage facilities for the goods until they get consumed.

-So, distribution of goods and services involve these following major activities.
+So, distribution of goods and services involves the following major activities:

 Transportation

-When you receive requirement for goods, you need to transport them to the required places.
-This can be done either with your own fleet of vehicles or through public transportation facilities available like carriers, couriers, railway freight services, cargo services, etc.
+This can be done either with your own fleet of vehicles or through public transportation facilities, such as carriers, couriers, railway freight services, cargo services, etc.

 Storage

-So, from above analysis, you can see that distribution of goods is a very complex economic activity involving publicity, transportation and storage of goods also and it needs to be considered as the second major economic activity after production.
+So, from the above analysis, you can see that distribution of goods is a very complex economic activity involving publicity, transportation, and storage of goods.

 Thursday, 6 August 2015

-Production is one of the basic economic activity.
+Production is one of the four basic economic activities.

-• Production can be defined as the conversion of resources or raw materials with the help of other inputs into usable goods and services.
+Production can be defined as the conversion of resources or raw materials, with the help of other inputs, into usable goods and services.
+It turns raw materials into finished goods with other inputs.

-• It is the process of making / producing or developing user friendly goods and services employing or utilising the various means and resources that are available in an economy.
+It is the process of manufacturing, producing, or developing user-friendly goods and services, employing various means and resources that are available in an economy.

-There are four major factors of production without which you can not carry on the production activity.
-They are-
+There are four important factors of production without which production may not be possible.
+They are as follows:

 • Land,